SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-earth.md

 title: Mephit, Gravel
 ---

-##### Illustration by Salty Goo.
-Monster from ancient roman mythology.
+##### Monster from ancient roman mythology.

+**Sentient pebbles.** Gravel Mephits have no conception of the future, or change.
+They are full of nostalgia, and want to preserve everything.
+Sometimes serving an _[earth elemental](/monsters/elemental-earth)_.
+Is itself a type of small earth elemental.

 _Imagine if a tiny, grotesque old people was made of gravel._

-Stones animated by a spark of mischief.
-A small earth elemental.

-Gravel Mephits have no conception of the future, or change.
-They are full of nostalgia, and want to preserve everything.

 <br>